Lamotrigine: Women

-Pregnancy and breastfeeding

 Many studies have found no association between lamotrigine exposure in utero and birth defects, while those that have found an association have found only slight associations with minor malformations such as cleft palates.
-Review studies have found that overall rates of congenital malformations in infants exposed to lamotrigine in utero are relatively low (1-4%), which is similar to the rate of malformations in the general population.
+Review studies have found that overall rates of congenital malformations in infants exposed to lamotrigine in utero are relatively low (1–4%), which is similar to the rate of malformations in the general population.
 It is known that lamotrigine is a weak inhibitor of human dihydrofolate reductase (DHFR) and other, more powerful, human DHFR inhibitors such as methotrexate are known to be teratogenic.

-Lamotrigine is expressed in breast milk; the manufacturer does not recommend breastfeeding during treatment.
+Lamotrigine is expressed in breast milk; the manufacturer recommends carefully weighing the benefits and risks of taking lamotrigine while breastfeeding.
 However, some studies suggest that lamotrigine is safe to use while breastfeeding.
 A frequently updated review of scientific literature rates lamotrigine as L3: moderately safe.

 Other types of effects

 Lamotrigine binds to melanin-containing tissues such as the iris of the eye or melanin-rich skin.
 The long-term consequences of this are unknown.

 Lamotrigine is known to affect sleep.
-Studies with small numbers of patients (10-15) reported that lamotrigine increases the duration of REM sleep, decreases the number of phase shifts, and decreases the duration of slow-wave sleep, and that there was no effect on vigilance, daytime somnolence and cognitive function.
+Studies with small numbers of patients (10–15) reported that lamotrigine increases the duration of REM sleep, decreases the number of phase shifts, and decreases the duration of slow-wave sleep, and that there was no effect on vigilance, daytime somnolence and cognitive function.
 However, a retrospective study of 109 patients' medical records found that 6.7% of patients experienced an "alerting effect" resulting in intolerable insomnia, for which the treatment had to be discontinued.

 Lamotrigine can induce a type of seizure known as a myoclonic jerk, which tends to happen soon after the use of the medication.
 When used in the treatment of myoclonic epilepsies such as juvenile myoclonic epilepsy, lower doses (and lower plasma levels) are usually needed, as even moderate doses of this drug can induce seizures, including tonic-clonic seizures, which can develop into status epilepticus, which is a medical emergency.
 It can also cause myoclonic status epilepticus.

 In overdose, lamotrigine can cause uncontrolled seizures in most people.
 Reported results in overdoses involving up to 15 g include increased seizures, coma, and death.